 Muscat has a clean syrupy texture that also has low acidity and tannins, aside from its alcohol content.
 It is the best wine to pair not only with pancakes but also with desserts.
 The most favoured muscat blanc is the Moscato d’Asti that has a taste of peaches and an orange blossom with the crispiness of lemon.

 Wheat waffles and juicy chicken for breakfast can be best enjoyed with a glass of Pinot Noir.
 This breakfast combo can be perfectly complemented with some sparkly bottle of Chiles fine Astro Costera Santa Macarena.

-Pinot Noir wines can also be added into your pancake syrup as a cherry pinot noir waffle syrup.
-It can enhance the sweetness and compliment your pancake’s fluffiness that will surely give you pleasurable breakfast.
+Pinot Noir wines can also be added to your pancake syrup as a cherry pinot noir waffle syrup.
+It can enhance the sweetness and compliment your pancake’s fluffiness that will surely give you a pleasurable breakfast.

 Pinot Noirs, especially the 48th on last the 2019 wine ratings, Peter Zemmer has a wide range of food pairings due to its sweet taste and the light notes it provides that best compliment almost all of the common breakfast meals.

 Riesling is already pork’s best friend, and you can pair it with bacon too.
 The bacon’s smoky, savory, and salt flavor goes well with different types of wine, mostly Riesling variety.
 The bacon’s fat can be complimented well with Riesling wine more than any variety can do.

 If you love your bacon with the extra bacon fat, Riesling would be your wine of choice to better compliment your breakfast meal choice.
 Riesling is best consumed when young.
 It is one of the most aromatic varieties of white wine and tends to be expensive.